HHS/simpler-grants-gov/documentation/decisions/adr/2023-09-07-data-replication-tool.md

 ### AWS VPC Peering

 Configure AWS VPC Peering on both the Nava and MicroHealth AWS VPCs to allow traffic between the two VPCs.
-For security, lock down the VPC Peering to only allow traffic between the DMS instance in the Nava accoutn and the database instance or database load balancer in the Microhealth account.
+For security, lock down the VPC Peering to only allow traffic between the DMS instance in the Nava account and the database instance or database load balancer in the Microhealth account.
 All traffic between VPCs using VPC Peering is encrypted.
 Additionally, the traffic between VPCs stays within the AWS Global Backbone and never makes its way to the public internet.
 Finally, AWS VPC Peering is a FedRAMP compliant AWS feature.

 - **Pros**
-  - Many layers of security: encryption in transit, stays withing AWS, additional manual controlls
+  - Many layers of security: encryption in transit, stays within AWS, additional manual controls
   - AWS best practice for multi-VPC DMS configuration
   - FedRAMP compliant
 - **Cons**
-  - Requries configuration on both Nava and MicroHealth sides
+  - Requires configuration on both Nava and MicroHealth sides

 ### AWS PrivateLink